Decorating After a General Remodel Project

 Your main furniture pieces should be classic in style, neutral in color and as modular as possible.
 Look for sofas or sectionals that can be separated into smaller pieces.
 And once you move in, invest in bold or colorful accent pieces to give your classic neutral furniture some pop.
 It’s much cheaper to buy some graphic pillows or an area rug than it is to replace a sofa that’s too style-specific.
 Depending on the style of the home, it is important to match the furniture with the new style of the house in order to maintain a level of feng shui in the house.
 Typically, kitchens and bathrooms should have similar styles throughout the home in order to maintain the same style.

 However you decide to decorate your home, make sure that the area you are decorating is solid.
-With Preferred Home Builders you can rest assured that whether it is a kitchen or a bathroom, out work is of outstanding quality and design.
+If your General Remodel Project is completed with Preferred Home Builders you can rest assured that whether it is a kitchen or a bathroom, out work is of outstanding quality and design.